-AUSTRALIAN SCHOOL BASED APPRENTICESHIPS
+SCHOOL BASED APPRENTICESHIPS AND TRAINEESHIPS

-Australian School Based Apprenticeships (Traineeships) are becoming an important part of the curriculum for Year 10, 11 and 12 students.
+School Based Apprenticeships and Traineeships (SBAT's) are becoming an important part of the curriculum for Year 10, 11 and 12.
 Some examples of School Based Apprenticeships are:

-- Hospitality at the Commercial Club, Albury, - Automotive (Heavy Vehicle) at Twin City Trucks, Wodonga - Business Traineeship with ANZ Bank
+- Hospitality at the Commercial Club Albury

+- Automotive (Heavy Vehicle) at Twin City Trucks

+- Business Traineeship with ANZ Bank

-How does it operate?
+How does SBAT work?

-The student works as a paid employee (trainee rates) for the host employer under an agreement between the student, the employer and an Apprenticeship Centre such as ATEL or VECCI.
-The placement normally takes place during one school day and at other times as agreed.
-The student is also enrolled at TAFE or another training organization.
+The student works as a paid employee (trainee rates) for the host employer under an agreement between the student, the employer and an Apprenticeship Centre such as ATEL or Sarina Russo.
+The placement normally takes place during one school day per week.
+The student is also enrolled at TAFE or another training organisation.
 They will be assessed on the job by the training organisation and may:

-- Do study at the TAFE. - Have work provided by the TAFE to be completed in their own time.
+- Do study at TAFE - Have work provided by the TAFE to be completed in their own time and/or at work and school

-How does it fit into the VCE?
+How does an SBAT fit into VCE?

-When the required assessments are completed, the school-based apprenticeship can count as unit 1/2 or 3/4 level units, depending on the certificate studied.
+When the required assessments are completed, the School Based Apprenticeship can count as a unit 1/2 or 3/4 level units, depending on the certificate studies.
+It takes the place of one VCE or VCAL subject.